kumaravanish/k8s/psp-eol.md

 Kubernetes 1.21 started the deprecation process for PodSecurityPolicy.The current plan is to remove PSP from Kubernetes in the 1.25 release.
 But, what?? went so wrong that a feature, which was introduced way back in v1.3 and used by many despite being in beta is set to be replaced.
-We will come back to the replacement options later but its worth understanding the pain points first.
+We will talk about to the replacement options later (very soon) but its worth understanding the pain points first.
 There is a saying “A Problem Well Stated is Half Solved”.
 So, following are some of the well discussed reasons in CNCF.
 Offcourse i am no expert to list all the downsides here.

 ## Problem 1: Flawed Authorisation Model